TravMurav/srg/README.md

 [musl-cross-make](https://github.com/richfelker/musl-cross-make) so you
 should just need the basic compilation toolchain to build that.

+In addition, due to the simplicity of the build system, you may need the build dependencies for the packages you're giong to build.

 Extra dependencies include:
 `qemu-user-static` - to run various postinstall scripts in the chroot.